How to Make a Jointer Sled (Perfect for Boards & Tapering)

 Build your own jointer sled for the table saw and get perfectly straight edges without a jointer.
 This step-by-step guide shows how to make a versatile jig that’s perfect for cutting boards, taper cuts, and general stock prep.

-The sled is made from 6mm plywood and 16mm MDF, glued and screwed together into a strong, flat platform.
-It slides along the table saw fence, not in the miter slot, which gives it much more capacity for longer and wider pieces.
-I also integrated the Matchfit dovetail track system so I can quickly clamp workpieces, add a fence for taper cuts, or drop in stops and hold-downs wherever I need them.
+The sled is made from 6 mm plywood and 16 mm MDF, glued and screwed into a strong, flat platform.
+It rides along the table saw fence instead of the miter slot, which gives it much more capacity for longer and wider pieces.

 Watch the Build